 Spindle Cell Carcinoma of the Breast

 Spindle cell carcinoma of the breast is a rare sub-type of breast cancer, that falls within the general category of metaplastic breast carcinoma.
-There are really no clinical symptoms that would distinguish spindle cell carcinoma from other types of breast cancers.
+There are really no clinical symptoms that would distinguish this particular cancer from other types of breast cancers.
 Thus diagnosis is dependent on the histological evaluation of tissue samples from a biopsy.

-There is also a lack of clarity as to the genetic origin of the spindle cell component in spindle cell breast cancers.
+There is also a lack of clarity as to the genetic origin of the spindle cell component in these breast cancers.
 Some researchers feel that malignant spindle cells are of a myoepithelial cell origin, while others maintain that malignant spindle cells originate in epithelial cells that have somehow genetically evolved into spindle cells.

 Just to let you know that this page is getting somewhat old.
-So we have a more up-to-date page on information about types of breast cancer including Spindle cell carcinoma.
+So we have a more up-to-date page on information about types of breast cancer including Spindle cell cancer.
 However, this page still has some great information.